Housing Placement Process for Incoming EU Students

 If your answers are yes to all questions, consider applying for an apartment at the apartment sign-up time.
 Apartments will be secured by submitting a paper application prior to the specified eadline (see application).
 Apartments will be assigned based on the group's collective lottery number average, with the lowest group number getting first priority.
 If a group does not receive an apartment, they can attend Room Selection Night and select a regular room on campus.If a group wants to, they can apply for special privileges (defined as extended visitation hours, 12 Noon - 1 AM seven days a week) AFTER the group secures the space.
 If the group changes (any individual drops out for any reason) the group loses the special privileges and the Housing Office will assign the next person on the Housing Wait List to the space.
 A group must remain fully intact to maintain their special privileges.
 Remember, a board contract (full or partial meal plan) is required for ALL St. Davids residents, including those living in on-campus apartments.
 GET YOUR GROUP TOGETHER!
 Please contact the Coordinator of Housing for more information.

 The following is the process to apply to be housed in an on-campus apartment:

-- Submit the Apartment Bid Sheet to the Housing Office (Walton 202-A) by the posted date in April. *Submit this form as soon as possible.
+- Submit the Apartment Bid Sheet to the Housing Office (Walton 202-A) by March 30. *Submit this form as soon as possible.
 LATE BID SHEETS WILL NOT BE ACCEPTED!